Wilcox-Bushley Homestead

 Lichens General Information

-Lichens are unique in their capacity to tolerate extreme environmental conditions such as low temperatures, lack of water, and bright sunlight (Spribille et al. 2022).
-They can withstand conditions far more extreme than when either the fungal or algal partner exists on their own.
-Like a human community each partner contributes something that benefits the group.
+algae, yeast, or bacteria are in various combinations contributing to their amazing diversity.
+Lichens are unique in their capacity to tolerate extremes, e.g. cold temperatures, lack of water, and bright sunlight (Spribille et al. 2022).
+They can withstand conditions more adverse than when each partner exists on its own as each partner contributes something that benefits the group.
 In lichens, the algae produce sugars through photosynthesis that feeds the fungi, and the fungi produces a protective layer that prevents the algae from drying out and dying (Spribille et al.2022).
-Fungi also protect the lichen from herbivory, UV radiation, and the fungi obtain nitrogen that it gives to the algae promoting its growth (Spribille et al. 2022).
-Bacteria and yeast seem to help keep the lichen healthy by providing some nutrients, protecting against stress, and they decompose some of the older lichen body parts (Aschenbrenner et al. 2016).
+Fungi also protect the algae from herbivory, and UV radiation (Spribille et al. 2022).
+Bacteria and yeast seem to help keep the lichen healthy by providing some additional

 Lichen growth forms

-1. Crustose lichens are lichens where the outside edge of the lichen cannot be lifted from the rock or tree.
+Crustose lichens are lichens where the outside edge of the lichen cannot be lifted from the rock or tree.
 To remove this lichen you would need to take a chip of the rock or tree bark.
 In this growth form the fungal partner grows between the mineral grains of the rock or within the layers of bark.
 These lichens look like paint that was splashed onto the rock surface or tree bark.

-2. Foliose lichens are lichens have an outer edge that you can lift and peer underneath.
+Foliose lichens are lichens have an outer edge that you can lift and peer underneath.
 The color and texture of the underside are important features used in identification.
 Undersides can be white, tan, or black.
 Texture can range from smooth to hairy with some having vein-like structures.

-3. Fruticose lichens are three-dimensional lichens.
+Fruticose lichens are three-dimensional lichens.
 They have upright reproductive structures that vary in shape and color and are sometimes bright red.

 Here are photos and line drawings of the three major lichen growth forms.